JenV-1848843/MTO_maze/README.md

 The project requires OpenCV built with GStreamer support (for the Pi Camera pipeline).
 The prebuilt apt package does **not** include GStreamer — you must build from source.

 > [!CAUTION]
-> **Danger:** If the steps shown below do not work for you, a tutorial on how to install and build OpenCV on your system can be found at https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html
+> If the steps shown below do not work for you, a tutorial on how to install and build OpenCV on your system can be found at https://docs.opencv.org/3.4/d7/d9f/tutorial_linux_install.html

 ### 1. Install OpenCV build dependencies